-Excellent Lesson objectives are clear, relevant and achievable, reflect the learning outcomes of the syllabus, and the teacher ensures that all understand them.
-There is a wide range of stimulating learning activities that enable all learners to achieve the lesson objectives.
-High quality questions encourage critical thinking and learners suggestions.
+Excellent The lesson is firmly based on the activities in the new textbooks and teacher guides and enhanced by some of the teacher's own ideas.
+High quality questions encourage critical thinking and learners' suggestions.
 The teacher is very effective in encouraging all learners to engage in the lesson.
-Good Lesson objectives are clear, and most learners understand them.
-There are some stimulating learning activities that enable most learners to achieve the lesson objectives.
-There are some questions that encourage critical thinking and learners suggestions.
+Good The lesson is based on the activities in the new textbooks and teacher guide.
+There are some questions that encourage critical thinking and learners' suggestions.
 The teacher encourages all learners to engage in the lesson.
-Satisfactory Lesson objectives are reasonable clear, but little effort is made to ensure understanding.
+Satisfactory The lesson is based to some extent on the activities in the new textbooks and teacher guide.
 There are some learning activities that enable most learners to achieve the lesson objectives, but these are not particularly stimulating.
-There are very few questions that encourage critical thinking and learners suggestions.
-Needs support Lesson objectives are not shared, or are not clear.
+There are very few questions that encourage critical thinking and learners' suggestions.
+Needs support The lesson is not based on the activities in the new textbooks and teacher guides.
 Learning activities are not effective at promoting lesson objective.
 Learners are not encouraged to think critically or make suggestions.
-There is too much chanting and rote-learning.